 Think that fertility care just involves medications and IVF?
-Rinku Mehta MD, our Dallas fertility doctor with many years of experience, believes that it’s also important to consider the mind-body connection to fertility.
-“The physical fertility treatments are important tools to help women and men overcome infertility, but it’s equally important to pay attention to lifestyle factors and the mind-body connection,” Dr. Mehta says.
+Dara Havemann, MD, our fertility doctor with many years of experience, believes that it’s also important to consider the mind-body connection to fertility.
+“The physical fertility treatments are important tools to help women and men overcome infertility, but it’s equally important to pay attention to lifestyle factors and the mind-body connection,” Dr. Havemann says.

 The importance of the mind-body connection to fertility